 Many locations today are virtual and/or service-based business where the business or individual works from a location where he/she does not receive clients.
 So, how can they compete without an address?

-In this Google+ post, the author walks you through how to become a verified local business on Google+.
+In this Google+ post, the author walks you through how to become a verified local business on Google My Business.

-But the question is: Can these service-based businesses without an address compete with companies in Google local that do have an address?
+But the question is: Can these service-based businesses without an address compete with companies in the Google local results like Google local maps that do have an address?

 Studies have shown this to be very difficult.
 Companies with an address simply perform better.